-(1936 – 2008) Yves St. Laurent went to Paris at age 17 to find work in fashion.
+(1936 – 2008) Yves Saint Laurent went to Paris at age 17 to find work in fashion.
 He was soon hired by Christian Dior as an assistant.
-They worked together for several years, and when Dior died in 1957, St. Laurent was made the head designer.
+They worked together for several years, and when Dior died in 1957, Saint Laurent was made the head designer.
 His first collection, Spring 1958, was called the Trapeeze, and was an immediate hit.

 The Yves Saint Laurent Encore line was a secondary label introduced in 1993 for the US market.